The Patient Process

 When you arrive at the hospital you will meet with your designated patient care manager, who will be your main point of contact at the hospital.
 You will be shown the facilities, have your pre-op tests and meet with your Consultant surgeon.
 Your consultant will explain all about the procedure you are having done and you have the opportunity to discuss and ask any questions related to the operation directly with your surgeon.

-Once your operation has been completed and you are discharged from the hospital, you will then be taken to your hotel where you will stay for your post-operative period until you return back to the UK.
+Once your operation has been completed and you are discharged from the hospital, you will need to stay nearby the hospital for your post-operative period until you return back to the UK.

 If necessary you will continue any physiotherapy and rehabilitation during this period.